ShopBro-Team/ShopBro2.0-Mob/README.md

 We chose Expo XDE to allow for our app to be used across both Android and iOS operating systems.

 ## Our Tools
-We are currently using React-Native, EXPO, Redux, JWT (For social authentication) - to build this app.
+We are currently using React-Native, EXPO, Redux, JWT (For social authentication), ShopBro2.0 web api's (back end) - to build this app.

 ## Commented code for Team
 Team - to keep our mobile app running efficiently as possible, I (Engie) have created a 'commented-out-for-team' branch with comments I made during the days of our Final Project at EDA (May 2018).
 If you're wanting to know how our React-Native app has been constructed - please refer to the comments in this branch.